PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 The macro [`@taylorize`](@ref) is intended to be used in front of the function that implements the equations of motion.
-The macro does the following: it first evaluates the actual function as it is, so the integration can be computed using [`taylorinteg`](@ref) as above, or by explicitly using the keyword argument `parse_eqs=false`.
+The macro does the following: it first parses the actual function as it is, so the integration can be computed using [`taylorinteg`](@ref) as above, by explicitly using the keyword argument `parse_eqs=false`.
 It then creates and evaluates a new method of [`TaylorIntegration.jetcoeffs!`](@ref), which is the specialized method (through `Val`) on the specific function passed to the macro.

 ```@example taylorize
-@taylorize function pendulum!(t, x, dx)
+@taylorize function pendulum!(dx, x, p, t)
     dx[1] = x[2]
     dx[2] = -sin(x[1])
     return dx